UCLA–USC rivalry: Rivalry glory years

 The USC coaches during this time were John McKay and John Robinson, while UCLA was coached by Tommy Prothro, Pepper Rodgers, Dick Vermeil, and Terry Donahue.

 Basketball

 Men's

-UCLA has 31 conference championships and USC has seven.
-When John Wooden became the coach, UCLA turned into a national basketball powerhouse.
+In the history of Pac-12 Conference men's basketball through 2024, UCLA has won or shared 32 conference championships and USC has won seven outright and shared two others.
+When John Wooden became the coach, UCLA turned into a national basketball powerhouse, and the Bruins have since become known as one of the blue bloods in college basketball.
 UCLA has won 11 NCAA Division I men's basketball tournaments and has dominated the conference, winning two games for every one that USC won.
-As of the 2013–2014 season, UCLA has won or shared the conference title 31 times, and USC has won or shared the title 9 times.
-There have been some notable games in the rivalry.